d9pouces/django-floor/doc/source/signals.rst

             @connect(path='demo.my_signal', allow_from_client=False)

     - Several functions (both JS and Python) can be connected to the same signal,
-    - Python calls require a `request`, which can be either a standard `django.http.HttpRequest` or a `djangofloor.decorators.SignalRequest`. `SignalRequest` propagates the username and the session key from call to call and is provided from a JS key.
+    - Python calls require a `request`, which can be either a standard `django.http.HttpRequest` or a `djangofloor.decorators.WindowInfo`. `WindowInfo` propagates the username and the session key from call to call and is provided from a JS key.
     - Required JS files (jquery, ws4redis and `js/djangofloor.js`) are defined in `settings.PIPELINE_JS`